org-metaeffekt/metaeffekt-examples/README.md

 as it only calls a small number of composite actions.
 For a better understanding of multiple chained workflows, take a look at the
 Single Full Cascade workflow.

+### Scripts

+We will continuously provide more scripts which are meant to be used in conjunction with this repository.
+The scripts provided are the easiest way to execute any of the steps shown in this repository.
+They provide a guided experience with only the necessary parameters to achieve results.

 ## Evaluation Process

 The example structure follows a baseline pipeline: